 First, youth programs are a central feature of Catholicism, so clergy are often alone with children.
 Customs dictate that these children are normally male.
 This would be far less of a problem if the Church was more proactive in preventing abuse and punishing offenders.

-Finally, the Church has a history of covering up cases of child abuse and simply moving offending clergy to new posts where they may repeat offend.
+Finally, the Church has a history of covering up cases of child abuse and simply moving offending clergy to new posts where may offend again.
 There is a perception that the church is not doing enough to stop abuse from happening and to punish abusers.
 Pope Francis has been, in my opinion, a great pope who really care about the sexual abuse of children.
 But he has not been perfect and has something said things that are not helpful.

-Back in 2002, during the first wave of allegations, church leaders in the US ratified the “Dallas Charter,” or the “Charter for the Protection of Children and Young People,” as well as the “Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priest or Deacons.”
-New cases of abuse were possibly reduced by these measures but we don’t know.
+Back in 2002, during the first wave of allegations, church leaders in the US ratified the “Dallas Charter,” or the “Charter for the Protection of Children and Young People,” and the “Essential Norms for Diocesan/Eparchial Policies Dealing with Allegations of Sexual Abuse of Minors by Priest or Deacons.”
+New cases of abuse were possibly reduced by these measures, but we don’t know.
 Legal and governmental dealings with old allegations, investigations, and criticisms, and the Church’s response is still very much ongoing.

 Effects of Child Sexual Abuse Carry Throughout Life